jonasbartz/jonasbartz/README.md

 Results-oriented and certified professional with expertise in Cloud Technologies, Machine Learning, and Data Engineering.
 Holds certifications as a Certified Scrum Product Owner (CSPO), Certified Scrum Master (CSM), and AWS Certified.
 Proven track record of success in AWS and Azure cloud environments, with a strong foundation in:

-• Machine Learning & Deep Learning: Extensive knowledge and hands-on experience in classical machine learning and deep learning techniques, including Supervised and Unsupervised Algorithms, Recommender Systems, and advanced statistical concepts.
+• <b>Machine Learning & Deep Learning:</b> Extensive knowledge and hands-on experience in classical machine learning and deep learning techniques, including Supervised and Unsupervised Algorithms, Recommender Systems, and advanced statistical concepts.

 • ETL Expertise: Demonstrated hands-on experience in Extract, Transform, Load (ETL) processes, extracting data from diverse sources via SQL, NoSQL, and performing data wrangling using Pandas/Numpy.